ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 In a simplistic way, Reactive Extensions can be thought of as a combination of the Observer and Iterator patterns and functional programming.
 From the Observer pattern they took the ability of a consumer to subscribe to events of a producer.
 From the Iterator pattern they took the ability to process streams of events of three types (data, error, completion).
 From the functional programming they took the ability to process streams of events with chained methods in imperative style (filter, map, reduce, split, merge, etc.).

-As the Iterator pattern has synchronous pull methods to handle data, error, and completion.
-Reactive Extensions has methods to do similar asynchronous push operations.
+As the Iterator pattern has synchronous _pull_ operations to handle data, error, and completion, Reactive Extensions has methods to do similar asynchronous _push_ operations.

 <table>